RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 These parameters can be specified in:
 - OS environment variables
-- configuration file `.cloudbeaver.auto.conf` which must be placed in the same location as `cloudbeaver.conf` file.
+- configuration file `.cloudbeaver.auto.conf` which must be placed in the same location as the `cloudbeaver.conf` file.

 ## Datasources configuration